 A firewall is often the first line of defence for many organisations.
-It’s therefore vital that your firewall has extensive lockdown rules to ensure an attacker will be unable to access areas of the network that do not require external access, or should be locked down within the core of a system.
+It’s therefore vital that your network has a firewall configuration review to ensure an attacker will be unable to access areas of the network that do not require external access, or should be locked down within the core of a system.

 Making use of firewall configuration review services will help ensure a company’s internal and external infrastructure is free from common security vulnerabilities, which if exploited by cybercriminals would negatively impact companies both from a financial and reputational perspective.